 b.
 1988 // BIO

-Sitting at my grandmother’s feet, the thunderous roar of the sewing machine would cease with a sudden clank of a lever falling into place, the sound of the unraveling spool, led to the severing of this single tie.
+Sitting at my grandmother’s feet, the thunderous roar of her sewing machine would cease with a sudden clank of the lever falling into place, the sound of an unraveling spool led to the severing of this single tie.
 Excess would be snipped away, and with each pass of the metal edges, the pile would grow larger.
 I was lured to these remnants sinking into the carpeted floor, their frayed edges and abstract bodies.
-Making something out of this rubble was my mission, knotting ragged ends together and wrapping the whole bouquet of mishmash with, what felt like, miles of unwanted thread.
-What I didn’t realize at the age of three, was that I would be forever imprinted by this experience.
+Sifting through the rubble consumed me, knotting ragged ends together to create a bouquet of mishmash worthy of praise.

 Have a question?
 Ask away...
 Just fill out the contact form below or email me directly.